wing5wong/artisan-whs-static/source/_news/2020-06-24_mothers-tribute-to-lost-daughter.md

 Jazmine spent her first five years in Christchurch, where she was born, and then moved with her family to Whanganui where she attended Castlecliff then Gonville primary schools.

-For intermediate, she attended Rutherford Junior High School before going to **Whanganui High School** where she was very academic, Jones said.
+For intermediate, she attended Rutherford Junior High School before going to **Whanganui High School where she was very academic**, Jones said.

 **For three years she learnt Chinese through High School's Confucius classroom where she was awarded the Confucius Award**, and in 2014 she travelled to China for two weeks on a school exchange.